Part 3 - Live Smart for your Heart Blog Series

 - Do you buy convenience food items (fast food included) because it’s easier and it saves time?

-If you answered yes to any of these questions, than you are not immune from heart disease.
-If you answered yes to any of these questions, than you should attend this event.
+If you answered yes to any of these questions, then you are not immune from heart disease.
+If you answered yes to any of these questions, then you should attend this event.

 The free Live Smart for your Heart event is taking place on Tuesday, February 28.
 The evening will begin with a free light heart-healthy meal at 5:30 p.m. prepared by Crossing Rivers Health Nutrition Services followed by two 30-minute presentations with helpful information to improve your health.
 There will also be a time for discussion and questions from 7 - 7:30 p.m.

 Changing lifestyle behaviors is not a one size fits all for each person- it is not about adhering to the latest and greatest quick fix to weight loss and heart-healthy living.
 The key to living a heart-healthy life is creating an individualized plan that is important to you and one that is realistic and easy to maintain.
 The goal of Live Smart for your Heart is sure to be full of useful information and captivating with our interactive presentation.